Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states: Non-degenerate spectral networks

 As we have seen in \Cref{small}, there are intersections called \emph{joints} of lines of a spectral network that are forbidden for small spectral networks.
-To make our path lifting rule homotopy invariant for this kind of intersection, we need to add additional paths to the spectral network every time such an intersection occurs.
+To account for this kind of intersection, we need to add additional paths to the spectral network every time such an intersection occurs.